 We love celebrating our customers’ success.
 Thus, we’re proud to announce National Review’s Ad Exchanger Awards nomination, an inaugural award “designed to recognize and celebrate the advertising and marketing community’s top achievers, and those who have made the most meaningful impact on the industry this past year.”

-To be nominated in this category, the National Review used our CDP to increase subscriptions by 4x without paid marketing efforts and increased web-a-thon donations 2.5 times.
+To be nominated in this category, National Review used our pure-play customer data platform to increase subscriptions four-fold without any paid marketing efforts and increased its webathon donations 2.5 times.

 We interviewed National Review publisher Garrett Bewkes to learn more about how they restructured their technology to build new processes that led to tremendous results.

 First, can you tell us a little bit about National Review?

 National Review is a leading conservative political opinion and news publication.
 We publish a magazine 24 times a year, across print and digital platforms, and produce a 24/7 website.
 The website publishes a significant amount of content in addition to what’s found in the magazine.
 This online content includes articles, blogs, videos, podcasts, and slideshows.